 Our members are leading media lawyers across Canada.
-We organize a major annual conference, intervene in important Supreme Court of Canada cases, and promote improved laws and policies for free expression and openness of courts.
+We organize a major annual conference, intervene in important appeal cases, and promote improved laws and policies for free expression and openness of courts.
 AdIDEM/CMLA is dedicated to the protection and enhancement of free expression in Canada and abroad.

 Board of Directors